thinkwee/iAgents/README.md

 ## 📖 Overview

-- **iAgents** is a platform **designed to create a world weaved with humans and agents**, where each human has a personal **agent** that can work on their behalf to cooperate with other humans' agents.
+- **iAgents** is a platform **designed to create a world weaved by humans and agents**, where each human has a personal **agent** that can work on their behalf to cooperate with other humans' agents.
 It is a new paradigm for [Large Language Model-powered Multi-Agent Systems](https://thinkwee.top/multiagent_ebook/index.html). **iAgents** proactively interact with human users to exchange information, while autonomously communicating with other agents to eliminate information asymmetry and collaborate effectively to accomplish tasks ([see our paper](https://arxiv.org/abs/2406.14928)).

 <p align="center">
   <img src='./static/demo.png' width=1000>